 After you deposit, you will receive a letter from the Office of New Student and Family Programs that will explain your individual placement testing requirements.

-Writing Placement testing is required of all entering matriculated students unless they have:
+Writing Placement testing is recommended of all entering matriculated students unless they have:

 - Transfer credits in college-level English.

-NOTE: Those students who have a high school GPA of 2.7 or higher are strongly recommended to take the writing test.
+NOTE: Those students who have a high school GPA of 2.9 or lower are strongly recommended to take the writing test.
 A high enough score on the test will allow you to place out of ENGL 100, Introduction to College Writing and directly into ENGL 110, Expository Writing, which is a general education and graduation requirement.

 Foreign Language Placement testing is required of all entering matriculated students unless they have: